-What are Commercial Property Licences?
+What is a Commercial Property Licence Agreement?

-A commercial property licence is an agreement between tenant and landlord (or licensee and licensor) that gives the tenant the right to occupy a property in a commercial capacity for a predetermined period.
+A commercial property licence agreement is an agreement between tenant and landlord (or licensee and licensor) that gives the tenant the right to occupy a property in a commercial capacity for a predetermined period.

 More important than what a licence is, is what it is not.
 A licence is not a lease.
 Crucially, a licence grants the licensee permission to use the premises in question, but it does not confer any further rights, for example to exclusivity, rent control, or right to remain.
 Usually licences are granted where you share premises either with the landlord or other businesses.